-MPEG-7 is an ISO/IEC international standard developed by MPEG (Moving Picture Experts Group), the committee that also developed the MPEG-1, MPEG-2, and the MPEG-4 standards.
-Formally known as Multimedia Content Description Interface, it standardizes a set of descriptors (Ds), a set of description schemes (DSs), a language to specify description schemes (and possibly descriptors), i.e., the Description Definition Language (DDL), and one or more ways to encode descriptions.
+MPEG-7 is an ISO/IEC international standard currently under development, which is expected to reach the International Standard (IS) stage in the fall of 2001.
+Formally known as Multimedia Content Description Interface, it will standardize a set of descriptors (Ds), a set of description schemes (DSs), a language to specify description schemes (and possibly descriptors), i.e., the Description Definition Language (DDL), and one or more ways to encode descriptions.
 A descriptor is a representation of a feature, while a description scheme specifies the structure and semantics of the relationships between its components, which may be both Ds and DSs.
 With these tools, MPEG-7 aims at creating a standard for the description of multimedia content that is useful for a wide range of applications, such as multimedia digital libraries, broadcast media selection, multimedia editing, home entertainment devices, and so forth.
-More information about MPEG-7 can be found at the MPEG home page (http://mpeg.tilab.com).
+More information about MPEG-7 can be found at the MPEG website http://drogo.cselt.it/mpeg/.

 Universal access to a great wealth of multimedia information demands tools and techniques that help users quickly get the content they need.
-This has clearly been a driving force behind MPEG-7.
-Active research on content-based image/video indexing and retrieval also had a direct impact on the formation of MPEG-7.
-However, MPEG-7 does not standardize how audio-visual features are extracted, automatically or manually.
+This is clearly a driving force behind MPEG-7.
+Active research on content-based image/video indexing and retrieval also has a direct impact on the formation of MPEG-7.
+However, MPEG-7 does not standardize how audiovisual features are extracted, automatically or manually.
 Nor does it standardize how these descriptions are used for search and retrieval.
 These interesting and often open questions are left to the innovations of research communities and industries.

-In this subsection, we will briefly go over some important MPEG-7 visual and audio Ds.
-Particularly, we will discuss the possibilities to extract features and build these Ds directly from MPEG-1/2/4 compressed data, as feature extraction is beyond the scope of MPEG-7.
-Looking at compressed-domain feature extraction from the MPEG-7 perspective is valuable because the majority of multimedia contents that MPEG-7 will describe are already in one of the compressed formats like MPEG-1, MPEG-2, and MPEG-4.
+In this subsection, we will briefly review important MPEG-7 visual and audio Ds.
+Particularly, we will discuss the possibility to extract features and build these Ds directly from MPEG-1/2/4 compressed data, as feature extraction is beyond the scope of MPEG-7.
+Looking at compressed-domain feature extraction from the MPEG-7 perspective is valuable because the majority of multimedia contents that MPEG-7 will describe are already in compressed formats like MPEG-1, MPEG-2, and MPEG-4.
+At the La Baule meeting in October 2000, MPEG-7 reached the stage of Committee Draft (CD), which is sufficiently stable.
+Therefore, although MPEG-7 standardization is still ongoing, we will use documents from the La Baule meeting (ISO/IEC JTC1/SC29/WG11 N3673, W3703, N3704, N3751, N3752) for the review.
 The MPEG-7 standard consists of seven parts, namely, systems, description definition language, audio, visual, multimedia description schemes, reference software, and conformance.
-We will focus on MPEG-7 standard parts that are relevant to audio/visual feature extraction, i.e., parts 3 (audio) and 4 (visual).
-We will not try to list the descriptors exhaustively, but only highlight those important ones.
-Note that the focus of this subsection is to discuss the possibility of extracting these MPEG-7 Ds from the compressed domain, not the Ds themselves.
-We comment mainly on the possibility and efficiency of the extraction processes.
+We will focus on MPEG-7 standard parts that are relevant to audio-visual feature extraction, i.e., parts 3 (audio) and 4 (visual).
+We will not try to review the list of features exhaustively, but only highlight those important audio and visual descriptors.

-8.5.1.
+a.
 MPEG-7 visual